Jay-Z: 1995–2000: Reasonable Doubt, In My Lifetime, Vol. 1, Vol. 2..., Vol. 3..., and The Dynasty

-2001–2002: Feud with Nas, The Blueprint and The Blueprint2
+2001–2002: Feud with Nas, Prodigy, The Blueprint and The Blueprint2

-In 2001, Jay-Z spoke out against Prodigy after he took an issue with a Jay-Z line from "Money, Cash, Hoes" that he felt alluded disparagingly to Mobb Deep and Prodigy's dispute with Tupac Shakur, Snoop Dogg, and Death Row Records.
-He later performed the song "Takeover", at Summer Jam 2001, which initially attacked Prodigy and revealed photos of Prodigy dressed like Michael Jackson.
+In 2001, Jay-Z spoke out against Prodigy after he took an issue with Jay-Z's "Money, Cash, Hoes."
+Prodigy felt that the lyrics alluded disparagingly to his shared dispute with Mobb Deep against Tupac Shakur, Snoop Dogg, and Death Row Records.
+He later performed the song "Takeover", at Summer Jam 2001, a diss-track about Nas, Prodigy, and Mobb Deep.
+At the same concert, Jay-Z brought Michael Jackson up on stage with him.
 A line at the end of "Takeover" referred to Nas, who criticized him on "We Will Survive".
-Nas responded with a diss track called "Ether" and Jay-Z straightaway added a verse to "Takeover" which dissed Nas and would start a feud between the two rappers.
-The feud had ended by 2005, Jay-Z stated Mark Pitts had helped them settle the feud.
+Nas responded with a diss of his own, and Jay-Z straightaway added a verse to "Takeover" which dissed Nas and would start a feud between the two rappers.
+The feud had ended by 2005; Jay-Z stated that record producer Mark Pitts had helped them settle their differences.

-On September 11, 2001, Jay-Z released his sixth studio album, The Blueprint, which received a coveted five-mic review from hip-hop magazine The Source.
-Written in just two days, the album sold more than 427,000 copies, debuted at number one on the Billboard 200 and reached 2× Platinum status in the U.S. It was lauded for its production and its balance of "mainstream" and "hardcore" rap.
-Eminem was the only guest rapper on the album, producing and rapping on the song "Renegade".
-Four tracks were produced by Kanye West and the album represents one of West's first major breaks in the industry.
-The Blueprint includes the popular songs "Izzo (H.O.V.A.)", "Girls, Girls, Girls", "Jigga That Nigga", and "Song Cry".
+On September 11, 2001, Jay-Z released his sixth studio album, The Blueprint, which received a five-mic review from hip-hop magazine The Source.
+Written in just two days, the album sold more than 427,000 copies, debuted at number one on the Billboard 200 and reached double platinum certification by the Recording Industry Association of America.
+Eminem guest performed and produced its song, "Renegade".
+Four tracks were produced by Kanye West.
+The Blueprint includes the songs "Izzo (H.O.V.A.)", "Girls, Girls, Girls", "Jigga That Nigga", and "Song Cry".
 As of February 2012, the album had sold 2.7 million copies worldwide.
-In 2019, The Blueprint was selected by the Library of Congress for preservation in the National Recording Registry for being "culturally, historically, or aesthetically significant", even though its initial success had been overshadowed by the tragic events of the September 11 attacks.
+In 2019, The Blueprint was selected by the Library of Congress for preservation in the National Recording Registry for being "culturally, historically, or aesthetically significant".